This podcast is available on Apple Podcasts, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, and Amazon Music.

 Seriously, I burned myself so much on this because I got cocky and assumed I was too smart to miss something as easy as this.
 Before you move on to the next question, you ask yourself:

-“Does my selection answer the specific question that was asked?”
+“Does my selection answer the specific question that was asked?”– Smart Nursing Student

-Simply getting used to answering questions all the time is a really helpful way to study.
+Simply getting used to answering questions all the time is a really helpful way to study and solidify information.
 You can complete short quizzes on your phone while you’re waiting for the bus, in line at Starbucks, and while you’re pretending to lift weights at the gym.

 The more you do it, the easier they get.
-This is a low-risk (it’s not graded and no one has to know how you’re answering them) high-reward methodology.
+This is a low-risk high-reward methodology because it’s not graded and no one has to know how you’re answering them.
 There is literally nothing to lose and so much to gain.

 Think of how often you open your phone and open TikTok every day.
 Imagine if you swapped out 3-5 of those instances by doing a handful of review questions instead.